 A separate calculation shall be carried out for the amounts recoverable from reinsurance contracts and special purpose vehicles for non-life insurance obligations regarding premium provisions and provisions for claims outstanding.
 The cash-flows relating to provisions for claims outstanding shall include the compensation payments relating to the claims accounted for in the gross provisions for claims outstanding of the insurance or reinsurance undertaking ceding risks.
 The cash-flows relating to premium provisions shall include all other payments.
 For the purpose of calculating the amounts recoverable from reinsurance contracts and special purpose vehicles, the cash-flows shall only include payments in relation to compensation of insurance events and unsettled insurance claims.
-Payments in relation to other events or settled insurance claims shall be accounted for outside the amounts recoverable from reinsurance contracts and special purpose vehicles and other elements of the technical provisions.
+Payments in relation to other events or settled insurance claims shall be accounted for outside the amounts recoverable from reinsurance shall provisions.
 Where a deposit has been made for the cash-flows, the amounts recoverable shall be adjusted accordingly to avoid a double counting of the assets and liabilities relating to the deposit.